JeffShepherd/SlapJack/README.md

   - game.js (data only):
     - Constructor properties include two unique instances of Player, player turn, central pile, and a full deck to be used upon game load or refresh.
     - Methods allow for: shuffling deck, winning the central pile, dealing the deck in the beginning of the game, moving a specific player's card to the middle pile, punishing a bad slap, checking for a good slap (as well as individual methods for each type of slap), checking for a good slap during the end game scenario, and resetting the game.
+  - main.js
+    - This file includes the global variable, event listeners, and functions that are invoked by specific events.
+    - All functionality updates the data model first, and then updates the DOM.

 ## Reflections